MicrosoftDocs/power-platform/power-virtual-agents/configure-teams-sso.md

 Power Virtual Agents in Teams supports single sign-on (SSO), which means chatbots can sign the user in silently, without having the user sign in again.
 The user would already be signed in when using Teams, and this provides a seamless experience in a Power Virtual Agents bot in Teams for scenarios that require user specific information like user name.

 >[!IMPORTANT]
->Teams SSO is only supported for Azure Active Directory (Azure AD).
-Other account types such as Microsoft Account or other OAuth accounts are not supported for SSO in Power Virtual Agents in Teams.
+>Teams SSO is only supported for Azure Active Directory v2 (Azure AD v2).
+Other account types such as Azure AD v1, Microsoft Account, or other OAuth accounts does not support  SSO in Power Virtual Agents.
 >You can suggest support for additional account types at the [at the Power Virtual Agents ideas forum](https://powerusers.microsoft.com/t5/Power-Virtual-Agents-Ideas/idb-p/pva_ideas).

 >[!IMPORTANT]
 >If you have SSO configured for the web publication channel, it is important to note that the steps documented here need to be followed for authentication to work in Teams bots.
+If your web publication channel has SSO configured but it is not following the instructions in this documentation, authentication in the Teams channel will fail without an error message.
+If authentication is not working for your bot on your Teams channel, please double check the configuration against this document.

 ## Prerequisites